WindowsXP95/NeXTSPACE-Live/readme.md

 - Weird mount error on startup when first booting (Live mode only)

 ## Logging in
-- You can login with the live cd/usb with username "nextspace" and an empty password.
+- You can login with the live cd/usb with username "nextspaceos" and an empty password.

 ## Requirements for Building
 - At least dual core processor